Top Electrician Marketing Tips for 2021: The Ultimate Guide to Electrical Advertising

 To truly measure success for digital marketing, advertising consultant Chris Yano advises electricians to focus on lead tracking and reporting for each electrical advertising campaign.

 How do you know if you’re making good decisions when allocating your marketing dollars?
-Tracking and reporting gives you full transparency and specific details about all of your leads, so you can accurately calculate the cost and determine your ROI.
+Tracking and reporting give you full transparency and specific details about all of your leads, so you can accurately calculate the cost and determine your ROI.
 Then you can adjust or reallocate, if necessary.

 “You’ve got to know,” Yano says.
 “You have to know 100 percent where you stand.”